 [Please note: these prices are approximate estimates based on international data, calculated at the time of writing.]

-Do consider that you will need a longer stay in the city and factor in flight and other travel expenses, which will reduce your savings perhaps by a few thousand—depending on how lavish your trip to Thailand is!
+Do consider that you will need a longer stay in the city and factor in flight and other travel expenses, which will reduce your savings—depending on how you budget your trip.

 First, take your time looking through our full list of verified facilities for body lift surgery in Bangkok.

 If you’re ready to book, or have any questions about a body lift in Thailand, see below for further details on how to get in touch.